taskcluster/taskcluster-docs/services/taskcluster-github/index.md

 ### Task Whitelist Defaults
 <p>
 For security reasons, taskclusterrc jobs are whitelisted by default by user and organization.
 This means that a task will only be triggered by public members of the organization that own the repository.
-This behavior may be modified by changing the
+This behavior may be modified by changing the <code>whitelist:</code> object, defined under <code>extra:</code> in the task definition.
 </p>

 ```